Bone Conduction Hearing Aids

 Surgery

-Implantation is performed at Duke University Hospital, Davis Ambulatory Surgery Center, or Duke Raleigh Hospital as outpatient surgery under general anesthesia.
+Implantation is performed at Duke University Hospital, Davis Ambulatory Surgery Center, or Duke Raleigh Hospital, a campus of Duke University Hospital, as outpatient surgery under general anesthesia.
 The procedure usually lasts about an hour.
 Only the internal component will be placed during surgery.
 You will likely go home the same day.

 Device Activation